-Assessing climate risks is led by IPO Sustainability and Risk Management.
-Currently, risks identified are those that relate to natural occurrences such as flood, typhoons, and earthquakes.
-For 2020, IPO Sustainability and Risk Management will present plans for adoption by the Board that would ensure that climate-related risks, in addition to natural calamities, are adequately identified and addressed.
+Assessment of climate risks is led by IPO Sustainability and Risk Management through the IPO Sustainability Team under the IPO Sustainability Officer and the IPO Risk Team under the IPO CRO.
+Currently, risks identified are those that relate to natural occurrences such as flood, typhoons, pandemics and earthquakes.
+For 2021, IPO Sustainability and Risk Management will present plans for adoption by the Board that would ensure that climate-related risks, in addition to natural calamities and pandemics, are adequately identified and addressed.